STANDFIRE/standfire/docs/interfacing_with_fvs.rst

 	example.key    example.tre

-First we import the Fvsfuels class from the fuels module.
+First, we import the Fvsfuels class from the fuels module.

 .. code-block:: python